 This is a two-day event organised by research students of the Warwick Economics Department, supported and attended by the Warwick Economics Department and Faculty, that takes place towards the end of Spring term each year.
 Anyone can attend, but only PhD students can present.
 Presentations from PhD students from the top Economics departments across the UK and the rest of the world are invited.
 There is no restriction on what topic within economics can be presented.
 MRes students are strongly encouraged to attend this event.

 At Warwick, any research proposals that involve “direct contact with participants, through their physical participation in research activities (invasive and non-invasive participation), or that indirectly involve participants through their provision of data or tissue or that involve people on behalf of others (e.g. parents on behalf of children)” require ethical scrutiny.
 Certain types of primary research, where you are collecting or using individual level data may also require scrutiny, and it is always best to check.
 It is your responsibility to ensure that ethical approval is secured.
 Note that your research does not require ethical scrutiny if it does not involve direct or indirect contact with participants.
 For example, most research involving previously existing datasets where individual-level information is not provided, or where individuals are not identified, or are anonymised, or using historical records, does not require ethical scrutiny.
 This is likely to include most research conducted in the Department.
 Research involving laboratory or field experiments, or the collection of new individual level survey data, always requires ethical scrutiny.
 If in doubt, you must consult your adviser.
 The burden of responsibility for seeking the necessary scrutiny and approval lies on you.

 Extensions/leave of absence

 The University recognises that in some circumstances it would be preferable for a student to be able to take a short period of time away in order to deal with a personal issue or undertake minor medical treatment, without their visa being curtailed.
 Where the time needed is quantifiable and equates to less than a total of six weeks in an academic year, it is possible for the University to record this period of time as an Authorised Absence rather than TWD.
 However, a student will not be able to apply for extension to their registration as a result of Authorised Absence.
-If you need to apply for a period of TWD or Authorised Absence or an extension, you should speak to the Postgraduate Teaching and Learning Manager (Maryanne Heafey) in the first instance.
-During a period of Temporary Withdrawal (or resit without residence), you are not permitted to attend classes either formally or informally.
+If you need to apply for a period of TWD or Authorised Absence or an extension, you should speak to the Programme Manager (MRes) or Programme Officer (PhD) in the first instance.
+During a period of TWD (or resit without residence), you are not permitted to attend classes either formally or informally.
 However, in order to help students prepare for their return to study or sitting examinations, access to University IT facilities and the Library will normally continue during these periods.
 You are able to view the University guidance on the supervision of students based away from the University onlineLink opens in a new window.

-Contributing to teaching and marking
+Contributing to teaching and marking (and UKVI restrictions).

-The Learning and Development Centre at the University provide support and trainingLink opens in a new window for PhD students involved in teaching, which you will be expected to attend.
+The Academic Development Centre at the University provide support and trainingLink opens in a new window for PhD students involved in teaching, which you will be expected to attend.

 Support for Research Expenses